 - Machine serial number

-You can contact the XTERRA Service Department by calling 800-258-8511 for assistance.
+For faster assistance, you can contact the XTERRA Service Department by calling 800-258-8511.
 Please have a valid credit card prepared for payment should you decide to purchase a replacement part.

 Service agents are available Monday-Friday from 8:00am - 7:00pm CST.

 Causes of exercise bike noise include the surface on which the bike is placed and riding the bike incorrectly.
 Mechanical causes include worn bearings and belts or loose belts and other parts.
 Some exercise bike noise during operation is normal; the friction of the parts rubbing together creates some amount of noise.
 Magnetic resistance bikes are more quiet than air, flywheel or direction tension resistance bikes.

 To prevent exercise bike noise from improper use, place the bike on a carpeted surface or place a mat underneath it.
 Before each use, check for loose parts and tighten as needed.
 To address mechanical noise causes, inspect and replace bearings and belts, if necessary.

 Loose Bottom Bracket

 A clunking sound on the bottom of the bike that only occurs when your pedal may be coming from the bottom bracket.
 If it isn’t a loose pedal, chances are you may have a loose bottom bracket.
 For assistance resolving this noise, please contact the XTERRA Service Department.

 To keep your bike operating smoothly and reduce noise, you may apply a small amount of silicone spray once weekly on the brake pads.
 XTERRA does not recommend the use of lubricants or other cleaning solutions to resolve squeaking.
 Use of lubricants or cleaning solutions other than those specified will result in diminished performance and a shorter life span for that part.